tohidhaghighy/Inteligent_School/README.md

 Teacher Can Add grade and show student grade chart

-Parent can see childere grade
+Parent can see student grade

+Student do homework and upload to teacher

+Student can give quiz